 If you take one part Six Million Dollar Man and mix in some standard redneck-with-a-gun-out-for-revenge stuff, you get Upgrade, an atypical, low-budget, cyberpunk fable that mostly hits on all the right notes in both premise and execution.
 I call the film atypical because, for the most part, Upgrade avoids most of the pitfalls of low-budget science fiction, or ‘B’ films, and gets it right.
-This film does not try to milk scenes in order to add minutes to the final results or clutter its simple darkly amusing narrative with subplots either.
+This film does not try to milk scenes to add minutes to the final results or clutter its straightforward, darkly amusing narrative with subplots, either.
 Upgrade moves right ahead and gets down to the business of telling a story that initially seems to be about one thing while transitioning into something else entirely right before your eyes.
-If you pay attention, the clues for what’s really going on are there, but for the most part, Upgrade is a film that keeps its true story hidden until the end of the film.
+If you pay attention, the clues for what’s going on are there, but for the most part, Upgrade is a film that keeps its true story hidden until the end of the film.

 Upgrade is a pleasantly surprising, mostly enjoyable film that stands as a refreshing reminder that in these days of the big-budget blockbuster, it’s still possible to get excellent results and get the job done on a budget.
 Talks for a sequel are underway.